Easter is the Super Bowl of Sunday services.

 Last year’s Easter sermon was “The Good News of Bill Gates.”
 I wish I had a recording of it.
 It went over well.
 People still quote parts of it back to me.
 That’s always important, but I think especially so on Easter.

-There are always going to be those in the service who are only there for Easter and you want to make sure they hear you.
-You’re also going to get those who came with their grandparents or parents because there’s promise of a meal afterwards.
-As much as we may complain about CME’s (Christmas, Mother’s Day and Easter….”C ME!
-I’m in church!”) they desperately need the gospel and it needs to be understandable to them.
+There are always going to be those in the service who are only there for Easter, and you want to make sure they hear you.
+You’re also going to get those who came with their grandparents or parents because there’s promise of a meal afterward.
+As much as we may complain about CMEs (Christmas, Mother’s Day, and Easter….”C ME!
+I’m in church!”), they desperately need the gospel, and it needs to be understandable to them.

 Most of my Easter sermons are retreads these days.
-Face it, there aren’t that many different texts to preach on Easter and there’s only so many ways to say it.
+Face it, there aren’t that many different texts to preach on Easter, and there are only so many ways to say it.

-I also almost always go back to Romans to back up my points on my Easter sermons.
+I also almost always go back to Romans to back up my points in my Easter sermons.
 It seems to work well.

 I was puzzling this week over how to end this message.
-I borrowed the whole “you have one chance” part from a Tullian Tchividjian sermon (part of his Romans series).
-It was an interesting point, but when I tried it out last Tuesday with my leadership I could see I needed to work on it a bit.
+I borrowed the whole “you have one chance” part from a podcast sermon that’s no longer available.
+It was an interesting point, but when I tried it out last Tuesday with my leadership, I could see I needed to work on it a bit.
 The message from my friend could not have come at a better time.

 In case you couldn’t make it out, the visual aid this week was a mallet and a railroad spike.
 I guess it was kind of an auditory aid too.